tattali/FullCalendarBundle/doc/index.md

 ## Basic functionalities

-You may want to customize the FullCalendar javascript to meet your applications needs.
-To do this, you can copy the following settings and modify them according to your needs.
-For example, you can pass custom filters to your event listener by adding extra parameters to the filters array
+You will probably want to customize the FullCalendar javascript to fit the needs of your application.
+To do this, you can copy the following settings and modify them by consulting the [fullcalendar.js documentation](https://fullcalendar.io/docs).
+You can also look at the [options.ts](https://github.com/fullcalendar/fullcalendar/blob/master/src/options.ts) file as an option reference.
 ```js
 $(function () {
     $('#calendar-holder').fullCalendar({